-Bridger Dunnagan is a multi-instrumentalist, songwriter, and educator based in the Front Range of Colorado.
-Bridger grew with a strong reverence & respect for the natural world with a family who had always deeply felt the profound magic and power of music.
-He began playing violin in grade school orchestra, while also taking fiddle lessons in the studio space of a refurbished grain mill in his hometown of Bozeman, Montana.
+Bridger Dunnagan is a multi-instrumentalist, songwriter, and recording artist based in Boulder, Colorado.
+Growing up in the Gallatin Valley of Montana fostered a strong reverence & respect for the natural world with a family who always saw the profound magic and power of music.